Expanding the possibilities

 JOHNNIE MCNAMARA WALKER

 Johnnie McNamara Walker is a Queer writer and performer from Toronto who has been producing his own work for the stage for twenty years.
 His first solo show, Redheaded Stepchild, premiered at SummerWorks in 2010 and went on to tour Canada coast-to-coast.
-It is available in print from Playwrights Canada Press.
-His recent solo show, The Heterosexuals, has toured to Dublin, Vancouver, Victoria, Edmonton, Rochester, Atlanta, where it won the Audience Favourite Award at Lavender Fest, and recently completed an Off-Broadway run at The SoHo Playhouse in NYC.
-He also continues to tour his newest solo work Iggy Beamish Destroys Traditional Marriage.
-Johnnie’s play Shove It Down My Throat premiered at Buddies in Bad Times Theatre as part of its 40th Anniversary Season in 2019.
+His recent solo show, The Heterosexuals, has toured extensively in North America, winning the Audience Favourite Award at Atlanta’s Lavender Fest, with an Off-Broadway run at the SoHo Playhouse in NYC.
+He continues to tour his newest solo work Iggy Beamish Destroys Traditional Marriage.

 CHIMERIK 似不像